Skip to main content

 QSRs focus primarily on speed and convenience.
 Orders and payments can be taken in line, online, or curbside.
 All these alternative ordering solutions eliminate wait times, resulting in faster service.

-3. Casual Dining
+3. Casual dining

 A casual dining restaurant is a full-service restaurant with a fun, laid-back atmosphere.
 A few industry leaders are Chili’s and Buffalo Wild Wings.
 Casual dining restaurants offer extensive, affordable menus with alcohol, appetizers, and entrees.